srfirouzi/webui/README.md

 On Linux you get a standalone executable.
 It will depend on GTK3 and GtkWebkit2, so if you distribute your app in DEB or RPM format include those dependencies.
 An application icon can be specified by providing a `.desktop` file.

 On Windows you probably would like to have a custom icon for your executable.
-It can be done by providing a resource file, compiling it and linking with it.
-Typically, `windres` utility is used to compile resources.
+It can be done by providing a resource file, compiling it and linking with it,icon by id 100 in resource if exist used for window icon, by [rsrc](https://github.com/srfirouzi/rsrc) can make this elements

 You may find some example build scripts for all three platforms [here](https://github.com/naivesound/glitch/tree/master/dist).